dkotik/cuebook/README.md

     - [x] after patch, check if item at current index has the same byte signature as the last change
     - [x] count potential preceding duplicates
     - [x] locate the entry with identical byte content as the last change, taking duplicates into account
-- [ ] Add Datastar web user interface server.
 - [ ] Add `@cuebook(default=uuid)` attribute support that fills in random IDs for entities that do not have them
 - [x] Add `@cuebook(secret=argon2id)` attribute that hashes and salts input when saved
 - [ ] double entry ledger support with `@cuebook(ledger)` attribute
 - [ ] turn replace patch into insert patch, if the original entry disappeared, but not without letting the user choose
-- [ ] Field name as a number prevents changes from being saved
+- [ ] Add Datastar web user interface server.

 ## Entry Latching